aosabook/500lines/cluster/CHAPTER.rst

 Simple Paxos
 ------------

-So let's start with "Simple Paxos", also known as the Synod protocol.
+So let's start with "Simple Paxos", also known as the Synod protocol, which provides a way to agree on a single value.
+The name Paxos comes from the mythical island in "The Part-Time Parliament", where lawmakers vote on legislation through a process Lamport dubbed a Synod.

-For sake of illustration, we'll use it to agree on today's lottery number.
+The algorithm is a building block for more complex algorithms, so we'll set aside the bank example for the moment and use Simple Paxos to agree on today's lottery number.
-While there may be another lottery drawing next week, *today's* lottery number, once decided, will never change.
+This problem involves consensus on a single value: while there may be another lottery drawing next week, *today's* lottery number, once decided, will never change.

 The protocol operates in a series of ballots, each led by a single member of the cluster, called the proposer.
 Each ballot has a unique ballot number based on an integer and the proposer's identity.